 Plesk also offers a customized plan for managing multiple servers or customers.

 There is a multitude of alternatives to cPanel out there.
 While it may have once set the standard for managing your website, we now have next-gen services with newer, slicker interfaces designed to help users manage their websites in ways that are head over heels better than cPanel’s old-school interface.

 Identifying your critical needs is vital for finding the right solution for you.
 Many of the alternatives listed above have free trial periods that can help pinpoint your pain points.
-We recommend using the 14-day free trial to try out your website on 10Web’s automated managed platform and see the difference first-hand.
+We recommend using the free trial to try out your website on 10Web’s automated managed platform and see the difference first-hand.

 - Can cPanel be hacked?

 While cPanel does have a bug bounty program and a team of developers working on any vulnerabilities, it can still be hacked.
 It’s known to be susceptible to many commonly used attacks like brute force attacks, malicious script installs, or DDoS attacks.
 Moreover, there’s a growing market for valid cPanel credentials on the dark web.